shrushtikaza/med-chat/README.md

 ## Future Enhancements

+1. Connect patients with nearby hospitals and clinics based on their location and medical needs
-1. Integration with real-time hospital availability APIs
+2. Integration with real-time hospital availability APIs
-2. Symptom severity assessment
+3. Symptom severity assessment
-3. Integration with telemedicine platforms
+4. Integration with telemedicine platforms